 For many China experts, this situation of urban planning financed through overinvestment as a way for local governments to stimulate local growth, corresponds to the concept of « ghost city » (鬼城 in Chinese), which has spread in newspapers reports, but also in scholarly literature in urban studies in China, emphasizing the desolation and emptiness of these landscapes.

 I admit that Jingjin New Town offers a strange landscape because of the contrast between the massive size of the built environment and the global feeling of emptiness and unfinishness.
 But the « ghost city » paradigm is problematic.
 First of all, it is a normative concept: the « ghost city » is understood as a « pathology » (Sorace and Hurst 2015).
 Other authors call these places « wasted cities » (He, Mol and Lu 2016).
 Secondly, it suggests a form of exceptionalism: the « ghost city » is a phenomenon unique to China, because the emptiness of the city comes in a reversed temporality from the usual lifecourse of cities.
-The abandoned phase happens at the beginning on newly built architecture, and not after a long period of decline (see , Shepard 2015).
-Therefore, photographer Kai Caemmerer’s project introducing the notion of « unborn cities » seems like a more accurate way to describe this phenomenon than the notion of « ghost city », but again, it still implies a certain idea of a temporal anomaly in the process of city-making.
+The abandoned phase happens at the beginning on newly built architecture, and not after a long period of decline (see Shepard 2015).
+A different perspective was adopted in photographer Kai Caemmerer’s project.
+The artist introduced the notion of « unborn cities ».
+This notion seems like a more accurate way to describe this phenomenon than the notion of « ghost city ».
+However, from only a visual perspective, any of these photographers’ photo projects focusing on the visual effect of these buildings imply an anomaly in the process of city-making.

-I argue here in favour of the ordinary elements that emerge in this strange context.
-I suggest that, even in such a strange environment, researchers can study the ordinary « production of space », following Henri Lefebvre’s definition, especially through the way the local residents and workers use and re-use it.
+I argue here in favour of the ordinary elements that produce this strange context, especially the political economy of land and real-estate markets in China (Woodworth and Wallace 2017).
+I suggest that, even in such a strange environment, social scientists can also study the ordinary « production of space », following Henri Lefebvre’s definition, especially through the way the local residents and workers use and re-use it.

 In urban China, these under-inhabited places are never completely abandoned, there are still people living or working there.
 The archetype of the « ghost city » in China is illustrated by the new district of Kangbashi in Ordos (Inner Mongolia).
 Ordos attracted a lot of visitors, photographers, researchers who took hundreds of pictures of the eerie emptiness of these scarcely used buildings, especially the « white elephants » projects such as the city museum.
 But instead of calling the place a « ghost city », a more qualitative description of what is occuring in such a specific socio-spatial configuration can be more interesting.
 For example, the photography series by Raphael Olivier entitled « Failed Utopia », shows that the space is still used by a minority of ordinary people.